Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

 The most straightforward way of getting familiar with the Altinn.App instrumentation APIs is by creating a simple *IHostedService* implemented in *Program.cs*.
 This way we can get some code running which we can experiment with.
+An *IHostedService* that is registered with *AddHostedService* will ensure that its' *StartAsync* is invoked during startup for the process/container.
+The goal of this example is to get acquainted with the telemetry API and monitoring solution.
+In practice, we will get a counter that increments by 1 when the app starts, and a trace containing a child-span and a related log-message.

+We recommend experimenting more with this example - add different types of metric, add attributes to traces etc.

 The telemetry and instrumentation APIs of the Altinn.App library are exposed through the *Telemetry* class.
 It is a thread-safe singleton object available in the dependency injection container.